kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         git clone https://github.com/miloyip/rapidjson

-* If you wish to use any functionality in GenomicsDB that will require parsing/creating a VCF/gVCF/BCF, then you need [htslib](https://github.com/samtools/htslib).
+* [Htslib](https://github.com/samtools/htslib) for parsing and exporting VCFs.
 We maintain a [fork of htslib](https://github.com/Intel-HSS/htslib) with some modifications that are needed for use with GenomicsDB.

         git clone https://github.com/Intel-HSS/htslib
         cd htslib